Reading Comprehension Help at Home for Elementary Students | Parent Guide

 Tool Best for Main strength Best use case

-Brightzy Guided comprehension support Best overall option for active reading comprehension help at home Child reads but doesn’t understand well and needs more support
+Brightzy Guided comprehension support Best overall option for active reading comprehension help at home Child reads but does not understand well and needs more support

 Epic Reading engagement and access Helps lower resistance and build reading consistency Child needs easier entry into reading before deeper work